farlepet/nfqueue_tamper/README.md

      - NOT CURRENTLY SUPPORTED
    - `sz`  - Number of bytes to modify, can be a range
      - Defaults to 1
+ - `fixed` - Overwrite region of data with supplied values
+   - `off` - Offset at which to apply data
+     - Cannot be a range
+   - `data` - Hex data

 Global options:
  - `chance` - How likely the tamper method is to be used on a given packet